z3r07h/Mr-R0B0T-s03-ARG/README.md

 **Mon 30 Oct 23:11:18 GMT 2017** - Merged ColonelDox's notes into Episode 2\
 **Tue 31 Oct 00:17:13 GMT 2017** - Added e-corp-shipping website to SITES, plus information about the page and screenshots\
 **Tue 31 Oct 20:21:00 GMT 2017** - Updated sites (almost all there now, for now).
 Updated Ep2 with investigations conducted.
 Added all Email responses from e-corp employees.
 Pulled in ColonelDox work on Elliot Alderson ID Badge and subsequent Site.
 Added Car registration site.
 Fixed Shipping site information.
 Added car and information to license_plates\
+**Wed  1 Nov 00:36:50 GMT 2017** - Pulled in update notes from CD on shipping site.
+Ran investigation using employee names on e-corp company directory